 The Watchdog circuit generates a Reset when the downcounter reaches zero.
 User software can prevent this reset by reloading the counter, and should therefore be written so that the counter is regularly reloaded while the user program runs correctly.
 In the event of a software mishap (usually caused by externally generated interference), the user program will no longer behave in its usual fashion and the timer register will thus not be reloaded periodically.
 Consequently the timer will decrement down to 00h and reset the MCU.
 In order to maximise the effectiveness of the Watchdog function, user software must be written with this concept in mind.

-Watchdog behaviour is governed by two options, known as "WATCHDOG ACTIVATION" (i.e. HARDWARE or SOFTWARE) and "EXTERNAL STOP MODE CONTROL" (see Table 7).
+Watchdog behaviour is governed by one option, known as "WATCHDOG ACTIVATION" (i.e. HARDWARE or SOFTWARE) (SeeTable 8).

 In the SOFTWARE option, the Watchdog is disabled until bit C of the DWDR register has been set.
 When the Watchdog is disabled, low power Stop mode is available.
 Once activated, the Watchdog cannot be disabled, except by resetting the MCU.